bitnami-labs/sealed-secrets/README.md

 ### How to use one controller for a subset of namespaces

 If you want to use one controller for more than one namespace, but not all namespaces, you can provide additional namespaces using the command line flag `--additional-namespaces=<namespace1>,<namespace2>,<...>`.
 Make sure you provide appropriate roles and rolebindings in the target namespaces, so the controller can manage the secrets in there.

+### Can I configure the Controller unseal retries?

+The answer is yes, you can configure the number of retries in your controller using the flag `--max-unseal-retries`.
+This flag allows you to configure the number of maximum retries to unseal your Sealed Secrets.

 ## Community